jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 - **Transport protocols**: Depending on the physical connection and the particular device, one of two transport protocol stacks is used to transport DLP requests and responses between the computer and the Palm device.
 A modern analogy might be the HTTP / TCP / IP stack.

-- **Sync server**: For lack of a better term, this is the component that directly interacts with the computer's operating system and device drivers.
+- **Daemon**: For lack of a better term, this is the component that directly interacts with the computer's operating system and device drivers.
 It's responsible for things like setting up serial / USB / network connections and actually sending and receiving data through these connections.

 Now let's dive into the components that make up the HotSync protocol stack.